jhajek/packer-vagrant-build-scripts/packer/itmt430/ReadMe.md

 ## Database contents

 1) System will create a `.my.cnf` file which allows for password-less authentication
-1) System will pre-seed MariaDB or MySql root password
+1) System will pre-seed MariaDB or MySQL root password